bruce-hill/tomo/docs/arrays.md

 that it is possible to create immutable slices of arrays in constant time by creating a new struct that points to the appropriate starting place for the array items and has the appropriate stride.
-The upshot is that a method like `array:reversed()` does not actually copy the array, it simply returns a struct that points to the back of the array with a negative stride.
+The upshot is that a method like `array.reversed()` does not actually copy the array, it simply returns a struct that points to the back of the array with a negative stride.
 Arrays adhere to copy-on-write semantics, so we can cheaply create many read-only references to the same data, and only need to do copying if we plan to modify data.
 After